Extended Syntax

 Footnote

-This is how a footnote
+This is how a footnote is displayed:

 Here's a sentence with a footnote.
 1